 The cities alone cannot achieve carbon zero; action will need to be taken across all sectors and at all levels, including by individual households, nongovernmental organizations, and businesses.
 Early and ongoing engagement to inform both climate action planning and implementation efforts is critical for the cities to understand potential barriers and opportunities, as well as to shape strategies in a way that responds to community needs and achieves multiple benefits.
-Throughout its work, the Commission gathered input from public members and key stakeholders - through youth summits, public comments at meetings and online, and business roundtables.
+Throughout its work, the Commission gathered input from public members and key stakeholders - through youth summits, public comments at meetings and online, and the cities' own outreach efforts.
 The Commission was encouraged by the intense interest and engagement that we received from the community.
-Input received is summarized in Appendix B. To be successful; the cities will need to continue this critical work.
+Input received is summarized in Appendix B of the Technical Report.
+To be successful; the cities will need to continue this critical work.